yukiyuqichen/His-Geo/README.md

     <img src="https://colab.research.google.com/assets/colab-badge.svg" /></a>
 </p>

-A library to extract historical toponyms and locations from texts, geocode the locations, and visualize the results.
+A library to extract historical toponyms and locations from texts, geocode the locations, and visualize the results on maps.

 ## Install ##